Come Back Suzanne

-"Come Back Suzanne" is a song by Bill Wyman of the Rolling Stones, released in 1982 as a single from his eponymous third solo studio album, through A&M Records.
-He described it as "a little bit Stonesy.
+"Come Back Suzanne" is a song by the English rock musician Bill Wyman, released in March 1982 by A&M Records as a single from his eponymous third solo studio album.
+Wyman described it as "a little bit Stonesy.
 This one hasn't got any cockney French on it."

+The song was written about Suzanne Accosta, whom would later become Wyman's third, and current wife.

+Critical reception

 Donald Guarisco of AllMusic praised the song as one of the best on the album.
 He called it "a one-of-a-kind rock/disco/new wave hybrid that blends power chords with ethereal synth flourishes as Wyman delivers a tongue-in-cheek tale of lost love."
-Susan Molloy of the Sydney Morning Herald considered its lyrics to be among Wyman's best and placed it as an album highlight.
+Susan Molloy of The Sydney Morning Herald considered its lyrics to be among Wyman's best and placed it as an album highlight.
 Georgiy Starostin called "Come Back Suzanne" a "tongue-in-cheek disco parody (brilliant)."